insitro/redun/README.md

 *yet another redundant workflow engine*

 **redun** aims to be a more expressive and efficient workflow framework, built on top of the popular Python programming language.
-It takes the somewhat contrarian view that writing dataflows directly is unnecessarily restrictive, and by doing so we lose abstractions we have come to rely on in most modern high-level languages (control flow, compositiblity, recursion, high order functions, etc). redun's key insight is that workflows can be expressed as [lazy expressions](#whats-the-trick), that are then evaluated by a scheduler which performs automatic parallelization, caching, and data provenance logging.
+It takes the somewhat contrarian view that writing dataflows directly is unnecessarily restrictive, and by doing so we lose abstractions we have come to rely on in most modern high-level languages (control flow, composability, recursion, high order functions, etc). redun's key insight is that workflows can be expressed as [lazy expressions](#whats-the-trick), that are then evaluated by a scheduler which performs automatic parallelization, caching, and data provenance logging.

 redun's key features are: